Join the JJC Fine Arts Department for a virtual art gallery! The gallery opens online on Aug. 17 and continues...

 The Mission of the Veterans Resource Center (VRC) is to enhance the success of student Veterans and their dependents by providing assistance and guidance in achieving their educational objectives.
 Additionally the Veterans Resource Center serves to foster a welcoming campus culture for student veterans and ensure that the men and women who serve our county have access to a quality education in a supportive environment.

-Beginning Aug.
-3, the Veterans Resource Center will be open Wednesdays, 8 a.m. to 4:30 p.m. by appointment only.
+The Veterans Resource Center is open Tuesdays, 8 a.m. to 4:30 p.m. by appointment only.

 Joliet Junior College offers priority registration to military-connected students as described by Illinois State Statute listed below:

 A currently enrolled student who is called to military service with the U. S. Armed Forces (as defined in 330 ILCS 60/30) or who is requested to work for the federal government during a national emergency or a limited national emergency must present to the Veteran Resource Center documentation supporting the call to service.

 Military Orders should be uploaded with this FORM prior to the student leaving for military service.

 If the student is unable to upload or provide the order prior to leaving, please contact the Veterans Resource Center as soon as possible at VeteransBenefits@jjc.edu.

 Joliet Junior Colleges follows 330 ILCS 60/5.2 for students needing accommodations for military service and/or training.
 Students in need of accommodations should provide a copy of their military leave orders to the Veterans Resource Center (C-1043) as early as possible.